reesmichael1/organist/README.md

 ## Tests

-`npm test` will run the provided suite of unit tests.
+`run-tests.sh` will run the provided suite of unit tests.
+It automates the process of starting and stopping the PhantomJS server.